Skatteetaten/mva-meldingen/docs/english/api/index.md

 Example of xml file for VAT return filing can be found under <a href="https://skatteetaten.github.io/mva-meldingen/english/test/" target="_blank">Test</a>.

+**Error Messages**

+_Response 403 - Forbidden:_ <br>
+If the logged-in user attempt to upload a file to the instance, but the person does not have the correct roles, you will get the response code 403 in return.

 ### Upload VAT return

 The model is found here:
 <a href="../informasjonsmodell/xsd/no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v0.9.xsd" target="_blank">no.skatteetaten.fastsetting.avgift.mva.skattemeldingformerverdiavgift.v0.9.xsd</a>

 The URL for uploading the VAT return has this structure:

+**Error Messages**

+_Response 403 - Forbidden:_ <br>
+If the logged-in user attempt to upload a file to the instance, but the person does not have the correct roles, you will get the response code 403 in return.

 ```
 {instanceUrl}/data?datatype=mvamelding